pratzohol/MindML/docs/_CS/_Algorithms/kosaraju-algo.md

 ## 1.1 Strongly Connected Components (SCCs)

 In a directed graph, a Strongly Connected Component is a subset of vertices where every vertex is reachable from each other.
+If vertex `j` is reachable from `i`, then `i` must also be reachable from `j`.

 ## 2. Solution